zx0223winner/HSDSnake/docs/Usage.md

 ### Diamond_blast_mcscanx
-`Purpose`: This rule run diamond blastp for the protein sequences against themselves (blastp all vs all)
+`Purpose`: This rule runs diamond blastp for the protein sequences against themselves (blastp all vs all)

 > [!NOTE]
 > --max-target-seqs parameter will impact how many candidate duplicates will be detected